 Child Development Vol. 68(4) Aug.
 1997 pp. 729-42

-To find out if we have access to this citation, go to the A to Z List of Journals link, then type in the name of the journal: Child Development
+To find out if we have access to this citation, go to the A to Z list of journal titles link, then type in the name of the journal: Child Development

 You will then be directed to the databases that include access to the specific journal: